• Skip to primary navigation

 Wine aficionados and connoisseurs alike would do well to keep a basic collection of wine glasses.
 When embracing a wine drinking culture making this small investment which is usually less than the cost of a good bottle of wine will make a huge difference time after time when it comes to truly appreciating the flavor, aroma and visual qualities of the wine.
 While generally speaking crystal is better than glass, glass technology has improved to the point where you can spot very high quality glass stemware that won’t break the bank.

-Adding Ice to Your Wine
+Adding Ice to Your Wineice wine

 If you are drinking a finer more exalted wine you should keep your hands off the ice cube.
 Aside from the occasional cube dropped into a warm glass of white or Rosé and fortified/doctored wines like White Port, Vermouth, Sangria and Pineau de Charentes, adding ice to fine wine is virtually unheard of in the west.
 The chemistry and flavor profile will be numbed and not reflective of the craftsmanship of the wine maker.